Koredotcom/android-kore-sdk/README.md

 # Configuration changes
 Kore is providing botclient library to communicate with the bot and ui to display content.
-"BotClient" with "ui" -> Which can be used to communicate with the bot and can utilize the predefined templates, activities, fragments.
+"BotClient" -> Which can be used to communicate with the bot.

-Create your own app and add the dependency(**implementation 'com.github.Koredotcom.android-kore-sdk:kotlin_ui_v3_11.0.2'**) for botclient and create following classes in your app module.
+Create your own app and add the dependency(**implementation 'com.github.Koredotcom.android-kore-sdk:kotlin_lib_v3/11.0.1'**) for botclient and create following classes in your app module.

 Following are the steps needed to follow to integrate the libraries.
 To use these libraries we must configure the bot credentials as follows.